1893–94 Ottawa Hockey Club season

 The 1893–94 Ottawa Hockey Club season was the club's ninth season of play.
-The Club would play in the Amateur Hockey Association of Canada (AHAC) and the Ontario Hockey Association (OHA) leagues.
+The Club played in the Amateur Hockey Association of Canada (AHAC) and the Ontario Hockey Association (OHA) leagues.
 Ottawa tied for first in the AHAC championship and played Montreal for the Stanley Cup.
 Ottawa was about to play the OHA semi-final, but in a dispute with the OHA executive, refused to travel to Toronto to play the final, and left the league.